UnearthedArcana/B_Spells/README.md

 Level: 1
 Sphere: Elemental Earth
 Range: Personal
-Duration: Instant; 8 hours
+Duration: Instant: 1 turn
 Casting Time: 0
 Saving Throw: None

 This spell changes the coloration of the caster to match the surrounding environment, making <PRO_HIMHER> very difficult to see.

-The caster gains a +15% bonus to hide and move silently (only useful if the caster already has these skills).

-This spell cannot be cast indoors.
+When this spell is cast, the caster gains a +50% bonus to hide, and <PRO_HESHE> naturally blends in to the surrounding environment once per round, allowing <PRO_HIMHER> to hide as a thief or ranger for the duration.

 ## Level 2